ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/ProductionCenter.md

 ### Step 3: Activate and manage ThinkGeo products licenses

-ThinkGeo offers two different types of licenses: one for development and the other for runtime.
-The latter is required for the output executable file to function properly.

-Now you can activate your development licenses for ThinkGeo products by selecting the corresponding buttons.
+After logging in, you will be directed to the following page.
+Here, you can activate your development licenses for ThinkGeo products by selecting the corresponding buttons.

 <img src="./assets/Activate_Development_License_ScreenShot.gif" width="820" height="480">

-Additionally, you can generate runtime licenses for your output EXE file from within the Production Center.
+In addition, you can use the Production Center to generate runtime licenses for your output EXE file.

 <img src="./assets/Generate_Runtime_License_ScreenShot.gif" width="820" height="480">